The Baruch College Faculty Handbook

 L. Schwartz Institute, CUNY WriteSite

-Students who enter Baruch College as freshmen complete two semesters of basic writing courses (ENG 2100 and 2150) and a literature course that emphasizes writing.
-(Transfer students have similar requirements.)
-In addition, over the course of their careers at the college, undergraduates take several CIC (communication intensive) courses, including a CIC capstone in their minor.
-(All students except Accounting majors must complete a minor in a liberal arts discipline.)
+Students who enter Baruch College as freshmen complete two semesters of introductory writing courses (ENG 2100 and 2150)* and a literature course that emphasizes writing.
+Transfer students have similar requirements.** Students will also have the option to take ENG 0132, a noncredit writing course that meets nine hours a week and helps students prepare for the CATW exam.
+In addition, over the course of their careers at the college, undergraduates take several CIC (communication intensive) courses, including a CIC capstone in their minor.***

 All students taking ENG 2100 purchase copies of a writing handbook.
-Beginning in Fall 2007, the handbook is Fowler and Aaron, The Little, Brown Handbook.
-Undergraduates who entered Baruch as freshmen starting in Fall 2002 should have copies of Ann Raimes, Keys for Writers.
+The handbook is The Little, Brown Essential Handbook, by Jane Fowler.
 Faculty members teaching freshman courses (in any discipline) may receive desk copies of this handbook and are encouraged to explore ways of using it in their classes.
-Questions regarding the use of the handbook should be directed to either Prof. Frank Cioffi, the English Department's Writing Director, or Keri Bertino, Director of the Writing Center.
+Questions regarding the use of the handbook should be directed to either Prof. Lisa Blakenship, the English Department's Writing Director, or Keri Bertino, Director of the Writing Center.

 All members of the faculty can encourage good writing through assignments that require writing, by providing feedback on those assignments, and by asking students to revise them.
 Faculty may direct students to the following resources for writing support: